 If you had spinal fusion, you will probably be off work for 4 to 6 weeks if you are young and healthy and your job is not very strenuous.
-It may take 4 to 6 months for older people with more extensive surgery to get back to work.
+It may take up to 4 to 6 months for older people with more extensive surgery to get back to work.

-Length of recovery also depends on how bad your condition was before surgery.
+The length of recovery also depends on how bad your condition was before surgery.